Review: Kevin Hart’s “Zero F Given”

 ‘Zero F**ks Given’ opens with Kevin Hart giving us something fans have come to expect and respect about Hart – a look at his home and beautiful family.
 Something I’ve always come to admire about him, ever since his first special ‘I’m a Grown Little Man‘ was the impression that he takes pride in being a father.
 Just about all of his standup and other creative works somehow find a way to play on him being a dad or involves his children in some way.

-As he departs from his family, we follow him as he reverts to chill mode, pours himself a drink and walks through a hallway lined with large pictures of legendary comedians, including such names as Eddie Murphy and Richard Pryor.
-He sort of pays his respects to those names that describes as some of his biggest influences before walking out onto a stage with a fireplace behind it, and a social distanced, mask wearing audience.
+As he departs from his family, we follow him as he reverts to chill mode, pours himself a drink, and walks through a hallway lined with large pictures of legendary comedians, including such names as Eddie Murphy and Richard Pryor.
+He sort of pays his respects to those names that describe as some of his biggest influences before walking out onto a stage with a fireplace behind it, and a socially distanced, mask-wearing audience.

 Creative and Innovative as Always

 It turns out that Hart had a stage built into his living room for the shooting of this special, and created a safe environment for himself and the audience to enjoy the show.
 This is yet another extension of what Kevin Hart always does best, which is to give audiences and fans more than just a taping of a standup special.
 A great example of the first time I remember recognizing this was his 2011 film ‘Laugh At My Pain‘ which was part documentary, part standup special and ended with a hilarious bank robbery skit.
 It seems he is always going out of his way to give fans more than what they bargained for and even in attempts that might not 100% land, it’s still admirable in some way.

 He also seems adamant and open to building a relationship with his fans, never being afraid to cut himself open a bit to reveal what’s truly inside.
 So this film taking place in his home while he does comedy in his pajamas, while a bit cheesy at first, is truly fitting for someone like Hart.